21centuryweather/21st-Century-Weather-Software-Wiki/gadi/vscode.md

 To use a specific conda environment in VS Code, you need to select the interpreter for that environment.

 1. Open the command palette (Ctrl+Shift+P or Cmd+Shift+P on Mac) and type "Python: Select Interpreter".
 2. You will see a list of available interpreters, including those from your conda environments.
 Most probably the `analysis3` won't be on the list so you will need to add it manually by typing the path to the interpreter in the command palette.
-The path to the `analysis3` conda environment will be `/g/data/xp65/public/apps/med_conda_scripts/analysis3-XX.XX.d/bin/python` but replacing XX.XX by the corresponding version of the environment you want to use.
+So, select "Enter interpreter path..." and copy the path.
+The path to the `analysis3` conda environment will be `/g/data/xp65/public/apps/med_conda_scripts/analysis3-XX.XX.d/bin` but replacing XX.XX by the corresponding version of the environment you want to use.
 For example, 25.06.
 3. This will now be available in the jupyter kernel.

 ![alt text](images/interpreter.png)